 Culture & Festivities

-What To Do At Praia dos Mosteiros
+What to Do at Praia dos Mosteiros

 Swim and Snorkel Around

 Mosteiros Beach stretches for about 500 meters of dark sand and clear waters.
-For those who want to explore the underwater world, Mosteiros Beach is also a great destination for snorkelling and scuba diving.
+For those who want to explore the underwater world, Mosteiros Beach is also an excellent destination for snorkelling and scuba diving.
 The clear waters around the Ilhéus dos Mosteiros are teeming with marine life, and visitors can see everything from colourful fish to octopuses and sea turtles.
 Sometimes you can even spot dolphins swimming nearby.

 Quick Info